lexhaynes/quizz-app/README.md

 # Quiz App: Book Recommendation

-The purpose of this quiz is to drive users to one of several bookshop.org (or other non-Amazon boostore) links for books written by Black authors
+The purpose of this quiz is to drive users to books written by Black authors - links drive to bookshop.org or other non-amazon, local bookstore

 ## Quiz main question

 What book written by a black author should I read based on my mood?
-(W links to bookshop.org at the end)